forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

-### Keeping Civilians out
-Keeping civilians out of warfare is considered a common interest for *all* parties 1) to prevent suffering and losses and 2) in the long run to prevent to divide people and antagonistic thinking.
-Such effects can last long, especially when the suffering is high.
-With modern imaging (e.g. satellites/drones) pictures showing or hinting the brutality of war reach the world.

-> Paths to escape, to reach a safe and in any way - including ethically - reasonable place are considered important.

 ### Truce

 A stop of all military actions are help to reduce the ongoing tragedies including losses, find paths to reduce the risks of escalation & peace and to bolster diplomacy.

 #### Reasons for a Ceasefire
-> With the daily tragedies occurring and military analyses and decision required during a war, it can be hard to focus on essential topics such as:
+> With the daily tragedies occurring and military analyses and decision required during a war, it can be hard to focus essential topics such as:
+> * Overall goals: Increasing security, good and peaceful relations with neighbors.
+Serving [the wishes of] all the people.
 > * Strengthen global security and make the world more peaceful - stopping military actions is a first step towards peace.
-> * Tackling the fundamental question of international law such as under which circumstances a region has the right for which degree of autonomy or even joining another country or alliance if such a right exists. // Here the opinion is that regional autonomy is ideally specified in the UN charter.
-Then autonomy questions for regions such as Scotland (how the UK allows Scotland to decide itself is considered exemplary.
+> * Tackling the fundamental question of international law such as under which circumstances a region has the right for which degree of autonomy or even joining another country or alliance if such a right exists.
-), Taiwan, Donbas, Kosovo, Basque County, regions where natives live in the US, Canada, Australia and so on can be handled according to specified principles (the situations for named regions differ hugely, so possibly a set of principles is needed).
+>     > Here the opinion is, that [regional] autonomy is ideally specified in the UN level.
+Then autonomy questions for regions such as Scotland (how the UK allows Scotland to decide itself is considered exemplary.), Taiwan, Donbas, Kosovo, Basque County, regions where natives live in the US, Canada, Australia and so on can be handled according to specified principles (the situations for named regions differ hugely, so possibly a set of principles is needed).
 In some cases a possible solution could be the right for a self determined local government with certain economic freedoms and possibly independent 'regional' sport teams e.g. for football (if wished, the UK shows it works.
 Though the gain of local identification (and the chance to play) seems to come at some cost in competitiveness.

 > Negotiations, a true ceasefire and true and overall accepted peace, can get more difficult with further escalation.